-Classes are available through the Adult Evening Program on Monday, Tuesday and Thursday nights.
+Classes are available through the Adult Evening Program on Monday and Tuesday nights from 4:00 to 9:00 pm.

 WHAT ARE PARENT TEACHER CONFERENCES?

 Teachers may request a conference with you or you may request a conference with them.
 You may request a conference by writing the teacher a note or calling the main office for an appointment during the teacher's planning time.